Jaqueline Cristian: 2023–24: Wimbledon debut, WTA 1000 third rounds & top-10 win

-In the end of January 2024, she entered the WTA 500 Ladies Linz as a lucky loser and defeated Nadia Podoroska.
+At the end of January 2024, she entered the WTA 500 Linz Open as a lucky loser and defeated Nadia Podoroska, before losing to qualifier Jodie Burrage in the second round.

-At home in Cluj-Napoca, she reached the semifinals for the first time in her career at the tournament.
-It was her first tour semifinal since July 2023 in Prague.
+At the Transylvania Open, she reached the semifinals for the first time in her career at the tournament.
+She lost to eighth seed Ana Bogdan in three sets.

-At the Charleston Open, Cristian defeated three Americans - Sachia Vickery, eighth seed Madison Keys, and 10th seed Emma Navarro - to reach the quarterfinals, where she lost to fourth seed Daria Kasatkina.
+At the Charleston Open, Cristian defeated three Americans- Sachia Vickery, eighth seed Madison Keys, and 10th seed Emma Navarro- to reach the quarterfinals, losing there to fourth seed Daria Kasatkina.

-She reached the third round at the WTA 1000 Madrid Open by defeating Magdalena Fręch and 22nd seed Barbora Krejčíková, and moved up in the top 70 in the rankings.
-At the next WTA 1000, the Italian Open, she entered the main draw as a lucky loser replacing Barbora Krejčíková directly into the second round and defeated Elina Avanesyan to reach again the third round.
+She reached the third round at the WTA 1000 Madrid Open by defeating Magdalena Fręch and 22nd seed Barbora Krejčíková, before losing to 13th seed Danielle Collins.
+Despite the loss, she moved up in the top 70 in the rankings.
+At the next WTA 1000, the Italian Open, she entered the main-draw as a lucky loser replacing Barbora Krejčíková directly into the second round and defeated Elina Avanesyan to reach again the third round, before losing to third seed Coco Gauff.

 At the Palermo Ladies Open, Cristian defeated Lucia Bronzetti to make it through to the quarterfinals where she lost to top seed and eventual champion, Zheng Qinwen.
-The following week she also reached the quarterfinals at the Iași Open but went out to Elina Avanesyan.
+The following week, she also reached the quarterfinals at the Iași Open but went out to Elina Avanesyan.

-In September 2024, at the WTA 1000 China Open, Cristian reached the third round for the third time at this level with her first career upset over a top 10 player, reigning Wimbledon champion Barbora Krejčíková, in three sets saving four match points.
+In September 2024, at the WTA 1000 China Open, Cristian reached the third round for the third time at this level with her first career upset over a top-10 player, reigning Wimbledon champion Barbora Krejčíková, in three sets, saving four match points.
 She was eliminated from the tournament by another Czech player, Karolína Muchová.

 The following month, Cristian defeated Camila Osorio in three sets to make it into the second round at the Wuhan Open, where she lost to fifth seed Zheng Qinwen.
 She then lost in qualifying for the Ningbo Open but was advanced into the last 16 as a lucky loser, only to be beaten by Karolina Muchová.
 Cristian then moved on to the Guangzhou Open, where she defeated Viktorija Golubic in three sets in the first round, but lost to Lucia Bronzetti in the round of 16.